Point Loma, San Diego: Tourism

-Marine activities are mostly located on the Bay (eastern) side of the peninsula, where there are three yacht clubs, including the San Diego Yacht Club, which was home to the America's Cup from 1988 to 1995.
+Marine activities are mostly located on the Bay (eastern) side of the peninsula, where there are three yacht clubs, including San Diego Yacht Club, which was home to the America's Cup from 1988 to 1995.
 There are half a dozen small-boat marinas on the Bay side of Point Loma.
 There is also a commercial dock which services sport fishing cruises as well as seasonal whale watching expeditions.
 Point Loma hosts the biggest sport fishing fleet in Southern California.
 The Bay side hosts numerous other businesses related to yachting and fishing, such as marine supply stores, yacht brokerages, boat repair yards, and hotels and motels catering to fishing enthusiasts.
 Some restaurants and hotels have docks for customers who arrive by boat.

 Tourists and locals visit the cliffs on the western side of the peninsula for views of the ocean and the sunset - hence the name, Sunset Cliffs.
 The cliffs are unstable and can be dangerous; a woman died in a fall from the cliffs in December 2008, and other falls have resulted in injuries.

 The Point Loma area has a number of hotels, restaurants, and local businesses.
-Located in the Voltaire business district, near Ocean Beach, is the Point Loma Youth Hostel, frequented by travelers from around the world.
 The San Diego Sports Arena and the SOMA concert venue are located in the Midway neighborhood of Point Loma.